Office for Academic and Research Integrity

 Conflicts of Interest and Commitment

 In addition, ARI manages the annual faculty outside activity reporting process for all HMS and HSDM faculty.
-The online Outside Activities Report can be accessed at: outsideactivities.hms.harvard.edu/OAR.
 A faculty member may link to his/her report at any time to update, revise or submit additional disclosures.
-HMS is working with its affiliated hospitals and institutes towards a single entry requirement for outside activity reporting.
-All outside activities for Annual Year 2013 are to be reported in accordance with the process established by the home institution.
+HMS currently relies on the annual collection processes of its affiliate hospitals and institutes to meet the annual reporting requirement.
+As such, all outside activities should be reported through the process established by a faculty member’s primary institution.
 If you are a faculty member primarily based at an affiliate institution, please refer to your local institution's requirements and instructions in completing this outside activities report.
+If you are located on the HMS quad, HSDM or the VA, please report at esupport.hms.harvard.edu/OAR.
+If you do not know where to report, please contact ARI at firstname.lastname@example.org.

 Scientific Integrity and Research Misconduct